jrood/cas-9/README.md

 Cas-9 is a small (less than 1 kB gzipped) JavaScript framework using JSX, signals, and fine-grained DOM updates.
 There is no VDOM.
 Component functions only run once.

 ⚠️ This is an experimental framework, not yet fit for production.
-If you're looking for a similar feature-rich and battle-tested solution, consider [Solid](https://docs.solidjs.com/).
+If you're looking for a similar solution that is feature-rich and battle-tested, consider [Solid](https://docs.solidjs.com/).

 ## Why the name?